 The speed of the engine is set properly when leaving the factory, and there should be no need of adjustment unless the governing mechanism has been disarranged in transit.
-If it is necessary to change speed, proceed as follows.
+If it is necessary to change speed, proceed as follows:

-Immediately in rear of carburetor will be found a arm lever attached to a small stem entering carburetor.
-From one of the holes in this arm a wire extends to the governor in the flywheel.
-From the other hole a coil spring extends to a small bracket fastened to the blowercase by a screw.
-Loosen this screw and move bracket down to decrease speed, and up to increase the speed.
+Immediately in rear of carburetor will be found a lever attached to a small stem entering carburetor.
+From one of the holes in this arm a wire extends to the governor.
+Also a coil spring extends to a small bracket fastened to the blowercase by a screw.
+Loosen this screw and move bracket to the right to decrease speed, and to the left to increase the speed.